DanielCalvo/studies/AWS/UltimateAWSCertifiedSyOPSAdministratorAssociate/Section4_ManagingEC2AtScale/notes.md

 ### 32: AWS OpsWorks Overview
-- Chef & Pupper help you perform server configuration automatically or repetitive actions
+- Chef & Puppet help you perform server configuration automatically or repetitive actions
 - They work great with EC and on premises VM
 - AWS OpsWorks = Managed Chef and Pupper.
 - It's an alternative to AWS SSM.